Losant/losant-rest-js/docs/embeddedDeployments.md

 ## Replace

-Replace deployments of an edge workflow version with a new version.
+Replace deployments of an embedded workflow version with a new version.
 New version can be blank, if removal is desired.

 ```javascript
 var params = {